Sophie Scholl: Early life

-Scholl was brought up in the Lutheran church.
 She started school at the age of seven, learned easily, and had a carefree childhood.
 In 1930, the family moved to Ludwigsburg and then two years later to Ulm where her father had a business consulting office.

+Scholl was brought up in the Lutheran church and remained a devout Christian the rest of her life.
+In 1942 she famously wrote, "I shall cling to the rope God has thrown me in Jesus Christ, even if my numb hands can no longer feel it."